SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 ##### Phrase 3:

+This phrase covers national policies, strategies and planning related to specific "action frameworks" for mitigation and adaptation, and general terms for integration of climate mitigation and action.
+The general structure is *action frameworks + national plans // climate action + integration + national plans*.

-Frameworks for action are included, as documents referencing these are likely to be discussing climate action.
-This does pick up some results to do with energy transitions, but generally as related to climate.
-We do not include nationally determined contributions etc. when combining with frameworks for action as these terms are from these frameworks - as such, the results can be very general rather than about countries implementing climate change into their national policies.
+Some of the frameworks for action (e.g. COP) pick up some results to do with energy transitions, but generally as related to climate.
+We do not include nationally determined contributions etc. when combining with frameworks for action as these terms are from these frameworks - as such, the results can be very general.

 ``` Ceylon =
 TS=